Pupil Premium Strategy Statement 2023 - 24

 The Pupil Premium is an allocation of funding from central government to support children who may be vulnerable to under-achievement.
-The amount received by each school is dependent on the number of children who are eligible for free school meals (FSM) and children who are, or have been, ‘Children in Care’ (CIC).
+The amount received by each school is dependent on the number of children who are eligible for free school meals (FSM) and children who are, or have been, ‘Looked After Children' by a Local Authority (LAC).
 Schools have a responsibility to report on the progress of this group, including children who have received FSM during the last 6 years (termed ‘Ever6 FSM’).
 All schools are required to demonstrate how they are using the Pupil Premium and the impact it is having.

 - To ensure that children from disadvantaged backgrounds are able to make the same progress as, or better progress than, their peers.